Best passport 2022 1

 Methodology

-While it sounds simple enough, there is actually a points system at use here.
+While it sounds simple enough, there is a points system in use here.
 According to Henley,

 • If no visa is required, then a score with value = 1 is created for that passport.
 The same notion applies if you can obtain a visa on arrival, a visitor’s permit, or an electronic travel authority (ETA) when entering the destination.